2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/datasources/create-custom.md

 ## How it works
 Basically what you need are

-1. The **VisualQuery** attribute, so that this data-source will be shown in VisualQuery
+1. The @ToSic.Eav.DataSources.VisualQuery.VisualQueryAttribute attribute, so that this data-source will be shown in VisualQuery
 1. The **constructor**, which tells the source what Out-streams it has, in this case it's just the Default
 1. A **method** which gets the items, if ever requested